tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common.md

 The grain of this model is `order per namespace`.

 This model identifies if a trial has been converted or not.
-We exclude ci_minutes orders from this model.
+We exclude ci_minutes/compute_minutes orders from this model.

 Finally, only valid subscriptions that are not refuned are identified by filtering out subscriptions that have (mrr <= 0 and tcv <=0).
 The subscriptions that are cancelled instantly or fully refunded after a certain period are excluded.